 Describing a Symphony

-Men wear their realizations on their face.
-Hard-gained wisdom seeps out of their demeanors.
-You couldn’t hide it if you tried.
-It’s apparent when someone does not carry the weight of their own insights; it’s how you can tell they did not gain them via journey, but borrowed them via book.
+You can spot borrowed insights the way you can spot a fake military uniform.
+It’s apparent when someone does not carry the burden of his own insights; it’s how you can tell he didn’t gain them through a journey but borrowed them from a book.

 When I saw this scene as a kid, maybe around eight years old, it grabbed me and never let go.
+It beautifully encapsulates first-hand scars vs second-hand symphonies:

 Life Road Trips